Welcome to today's edition of the Rush 24-7 podcast.

 I spoke about Governor Walker yesterday on this program.

-I talked about Maybe I have limited time.
+Maybe I have limited time.

-I I listened to you on the way to work, so I apologize.
+I listened to you on the way to work, so I apologize.

-Um what is your view on what's going on now?
+What is your view on what's going on now?

-What is my view on what specifically do you want my view on?
+What specifically do you want my view on?

 How does it feel?

-Um talking about Wisconsin.
+I'm talking about Wisconsin.

-You have a rogue well, but doesn't matter.
+You have a rogue.

 Wisconsin, the nation, it's the same thing.

-You think you've got lawlessness on parade here, but you got a rogue judge there, Mary Ann Sumi, uh, who made a purely hack flawed ruling on the open rule requirement not having been met uh and granting a temporary restraining order, and the governor said there was nothing illegal about what we did, and I'm gonna go ahead and publish.
+You've got a rogue judge there, Mary Ann Sumi, who made a purely hack-flawed ruling on the open rule requirement not having been met and granting a temporary restraining order.

-I mean, I you know, you the left constantly behaves in a lawless fashion above uh the accepted norms of of what happens when you win or lose elections, and now it's turned around on you, and you're looking to me.
+I mean, the left constantly behaves in a lawless fashion above the accepted norms of what happens when you win or lose elections.

-Oh no, it's not turned around.
+Oh, no, it's not turned around.

-She's already put it into a pot.
+He's already put it into a pup.

 See, all of this is really not the issue to me.